How to get from Manila to Donsol

 Philtranco Lines used to offer one trip daily from Manila to Donsol.
 The bus departs at 17:00 from the Philtranco Bus Terminal in Pasay City, at EDSA cor.
 Apelo Cruz Street.

-*COVID-19 UPDATE: The last time we checked (May 2022), the direct buses between Manila and Donsol are unavailable.
+*IMPORTANT UPDATE: The last time we checked (May 2022), the direct buses between Manila to Donsol were unavailable.
 The only way to travel overland by bus from Manila to Donsol is via Legazpi.

 Step 1: Manila to Legazpi by Bus